Webstix Email Settings/Help

 Note: Webstix does not do support for TDS, Google, Yahoo or any other SMTP service.
 Please contact them if you have any questions.
 This information is just here to point you in some possible directions that we think will be helpful to you.

-Help Setting up Yahoo!
+Other Alternatives - Yahoo!
 Mail Plus

 If you choose Yahoo!
 Mail Plus (which we suggest), then here's a page with some instructions.